vinecopulib/rvinecopulib/README.md

 | Joe-Gumbel (BB6)                 | `[1 ,Inf)`   | `[1, Inf)`   |
 | Joe-Clayton (BB7)                | `[1, Inf)`   | `(0, Inf)`   |
 | Joe-Frank (BB8)                  | `[1, Inf)`   | `(0, 1]`     |

-Note that, when `rotation = 90` or `rotation = 270` for the Clayton, Gumbel, and BB families, the parameters are negative.

 ------------------------------------------------------------------------